 10. Precious Bones by Mika Ashley Hollinger

 If Because of Winn Dixie were to have an heir, Precious Bones would be the lucky child.
 I expect this chapter book to do well when the book award shortlists start getting announced.
 Hollinger weaves a mystery adventure that includes the vernacular of Old Florida Miccosukee Native Americans living uneasily with their white neighbors during the height of Florida “Beach Front” land speculation circa 1949 and 10-year-old Bones is as compelling a girl character as Opal in Winn Dixie. [middle grade, ages 9 and up]

 9. The Talking Earth by Jean Craighead George

 Jean Craighead George of Julie of the Wolves and My Side of the Mountain brings another Native American story set in Florida to life.
-This time it’s the Seminole Indians told through a young girl, Billie Wind, who is trying to balance the spiritual beliefs of her people with a reality she’s learning about in school that includes nuclear war and pollution. [chapter book for ages 9 and up]
+This time it’s the Seminole Indians told through a young girl, Billie Wind, who is trying to balance the spiritual beliefs of her people with a reality she’s learning about in school that includes nuclear war and pollution. [middle grade, ages 9 and up]

 8. Strawberry Girl by Lois Lenski

 Life in old Florida was never easy.
 10-year-old Birdie Boyer works the land growing strawberries with her family but has to fight mother nature in the form of heat, drought, and cold snaps as well as rowdy neighbors who are itching to start a fight. [middle grade, ages 9 and up]

 7. What I Saw and How I Lied by Judy Blundell

 Think Mad Men glamour and ambiance.
 Fifteen-year-old Evie’s stepfather returns from WWII and the family heads off to Palm Beach.
 It is here that layers of secrets and lies are revealed bit by bit.